Tomorrow (Chris Young song): Background and writing

 Young told Taste of Country that Frank J. Myers came into the writing session with the idea.
 "He was like, 'I was thinking about this at the gym,' and he played us like the first half of the verse."
 Young went on to say that all of the writers agreed that this was probably one of the best things any of them had ever written.

 Critical reception

 Blake Boldt of Engine 145 gave the song a "thumbs up", saying that it "might be the most traditional song you hear on country radio in 2011."
 Amy Sciarretto of Taste of Country called it "a tender, lovelorn ballad that tugs unmercifully at your heart strings."
 Giving it four stars out of five, Matt Bjorke of Roughstock praised the production and Young's "pliable" singing.
 In 2017, Billboard contributor Chuck Dauphin put "Tomorrow" at number nine on his top 10 list of Young's best songs.

 Music video

+The Music video premiered on April 11, 2011.
 Young confirmed with GAC that he filmed a music video, which was directed by Trey Fanjoy.
-The video premiered on CMT on April 26, 2011.
 It was his last video to feature him in a cowboy hat.